-- The strength of all insulins in New Zealand is 100 units/mL, so a 0.3 mL syringe has doses of up to 30 units.
+- The strength of all insulin in New Zealand is 100 units/mL, so a 0.3 mL syringe has doses of up to 30 units.
 A bigger syringe is used for larger doses.

 - People who mix insulins in the syringe may prefer a larger syringe (0.5 mL or 1 mL) to allow for ease of mixing.

-- Syringes have attached to them a variety of different sized needles.
-Needle sizes are measured by their thinness (gauge) and their length (in mm); for example 31 gauge x 8 mm.
+- Syringes have a variety of different-sized needles attached to them.
+Needle sizes are measured by their thinness (gauge) and their length (in mm), eg, 31 gauge x 8 mm.

-- The higher the gauge, the thinner the needle; for example, a 31 gauge needle is thinner than a 28 gauge needle.
+- The higher the gauge, the thinner the needle, eg, a 31 gauge needle is thinner than a 28 gauge needle.